Beware of entrapment if you are disabled by environmental illness (MCS or EHS)

 A detective hired to expose “fraud” has a powerful incentive to “deliver,” as it will likely result in more such work.
 It seems likely that such spying mostly takes place during the application process, and the first years on disability.
 They will probably leave long-termers alone.

-Perhaps Artificial Intelligence will soon be used to do online snooping.
+Perhaps artificial intelligence will soon be used to do online snooping.
 Firms could offer it as a service to insurance companies in return for a percentage of the money saved.
 It will be cheap to monitor everybody, and they will be encouraged to err on the side of fingering innocent people.

 Sources